 - All of Running Scared (2006) is basically a scary fairy tale about a boy who ran to The Lost Woods and met numerous monsters, including The Big Bad Wolf and a witch living in a Gingerbread House.
 Credits make sure you got the reference with animated sequence showing the boy's misadventures in that light.

-- The whole airplane disaster genre has been spoofed thoroughly by Airplane, and for a long time, audiences have been unable to take them seriously.
+- The whole airplane disaster genre has been spoofed thoroughly by Airplane!, and for a long time, audiences have been unable to take them seriously.
 United93 is a reconstructed work of said genre, ultimately for the simple fact that many of the events actually happened...

 - Dracula Untold is the first live-action movie in a long time to take the idea of a vampire turning into a bat seriously.
 Vlad transforms into a rather massive flock of bats, enough to account for his size and weight.
 It actually does a good job of making the idea not seem cheesy.

 - Saving Private Ryan is this for war movies.
 Following The Vietnam War, most war movies focused on the futile or dehumanizing nature of war.
-Ryan definitely has a War Is Hell mentality, with the shear brutality of the D-Day landings and honest portrayals of shell-shocked soldiers clearly communicating the horrors of war.
+Ryan definitely has a War Is Hell mentality, with the sheer brutality of the D-Day landings and honest portrayals of shell-shocked soldiers clearly communicating the horrors of war.
 Yet, this all only served to further highlight the valor of the soldiers.
 Several of the more heroic Military and Warfare Tropes are played without irony.
 Captain Miller is a classic Father to His Men, and none of the military leaders are portrayed as foolish, cowardly, mean-spirited or dangerously gung-ho.
 Though the soldiers mock Upham for trying to apply the Band of Brothers trope to them, they all essentially interact this way.
 Finally, the movie is bookended by scenes at Normandy, which honors the sacrifice of American soldiers, alongside a huge American flag.